mcdomx/monitor/README.rst

 In order to used a service with a Montitor, an instance of the service's class can be instantiated with a reference to the Monitor.
 The Monitor and its services use queues to communicate as well as an Observer pattern.

+A small hierarchy of objects are necessary to organize data collected by a Monitor.
+A Monitor is defined as a combination of a Video Feed and a Detector.
+A Monitor is created by a user and given a unique name.
+Data is retrieved via a reference to the Monitor.
+Using this Monitor level prevents data queries that may have overlapping data and provides the user the ability to provide a descriptive name to a Monitor that may have practical use.

 Environment Setup
 -----------------